mlbyvn/LLM-Seed-Generation/README.md

 ## Dataset of contracts

-Existing datasets share one problem: contracts have outdated solidity versions (0.4.24 - 0.7).
-Although solidity 0.8.0 [was introduced late in 2020](https://github.com/ethereum/solidity/releases/tag/v0.8.0), there are still no big datasets with vulnerable contracts, that use pragma above 0.8.0.
-There were several ways to solve the problem:
+One common issue with existing datasets is that they feature contracts with outdated Solidity versions (ranging from 0.4.24 to 0.7).
+Despite Solidity 0.8.0 being introduced in late 2020, there remains a lack of large datasets containing vulnerable contracts utilizing pragma versions above 0.8.0.
+To address this problem, several approaches were considered:

 1. Use contracts from exisiting datasets, re-writing them for newer pragma versions.
-Cons:
+Cons: Too much labor, refactoring can introduce new uninteded bugs.
-2. Generate vulnerable contracts with bug synthesizers like [Fuzzle]() or [Olympia](https://github.com/Rigorous-Software-Engineering/olympia).
-Cons:
+2. Generate vulnerable contracts with bug synthesizers.
+Cons: contracts are too generic, do not use any libraries or ERCs.
 3. Get detected real-world vulnerabilities from audit reports on [Solodit](https://solodit.cyfrin.io/) and "textbook" bugs from different CTFs, then inject them in sample contracts manually.
+This way real-world exploits can be introduced, keeping the codebase compact and neat.

+1. **Refactor existing datasets**
+   - **Approach:** Use contracts from current datasets and rewrite them to support newer pragma versions.
+   - **Drawbacks:** This is highly labor-intensive and introduces a risk of unintentionally adding new bugs during the refactoring process.

+2. **Generate contracts with bug synthesizers**
+   - **Approach:** Use automated tools to create vulnerable contracts.
+   - **Drawbacks:** The generated contracts tend to be overly simplistic, lacking the use of libraries, ERC standards, or real-world complexity.

+3. **Leverage real-world vulnerabilities and known exploits**
+   - **Approach:** Extract real-world vulnerabilities from audit reports on platforms like [Solodit](https://solodit.cyfrin.io/) and supplement them with "textbook" bugs from Capture The Flag (CTF) challenges.
+These exploits can then be manually injected into sample contracts.
+   - **Advantages:** This method ensures the inclusion of realistic vulnerabilities while keeping the dataset concise and practical.
 ---

 ## Features

 - **LLM-Driven Seed Generation:** Use of advanced LLMs to generate seed inputs.
-- **Custom Mutation Engine:** Implements mutation strategies optimized for Solidity.
-- **Vulnerability Detection:** Focused on common issues like reentrancy, overflow/underflow, and unchecked external calls.
+- **Vulnerability Detection:**
-- **Metrics and Analytics:** Detailed reports on fuzzing coverage and detected vulnerabilities.
+- **Metrics and Analytics:**

 ---